 Tiburon: Margaret Curran In FY 14/15 the JPA hired R3 Consulting Group for a Construction and Demolition Implementation project.
 This project's aim was to develop outreach for building counters, to conduct facility certifications and work with the Cities and Towns to ensure ordinances are implemented effectively.
+The report resulting from that work is attached and a set of recommendations are laid out for your Board to consider.

 R3 Consulting Group met with representatives from all member agencies, including many building officials, and visited processing facilities to conduct certifications.
-Garth Schultz from R3 also met with the Code Advisory Board and multiple times with the LTF's Construction and Demolition Subcommittee to solicit feedback on the current programs and the contents of the draft report.
+Garth Schultz from R3 also met with the Code Advisory Board and multiple times with the Local Task Force (LTF) and the LTF's Construction and Demolition Subcommittee to solicit feedback on the current programs and the contents of the draft report.